oracle-livelabs/developer/multicloud-azuredevops-oracledb/pipeline/pipeline.md

 ## Task 5: Customize the pipeline, adding details for the microservice build and container push and Kubernetes deploy and service

 1. Modify `azure-pipelines.yml` to look like the following (replacing the `environment` value as appropriate).
+This file can also be found at `azure-pipelines-example.yml` in your github repos.

    (Convenience tasks are also available for this, however, they simply insert templates and so knowing the format is most useful.)
 ```yaml